 - Testing every sick or dead bird would require tremendous resources that are currently not available.

-- The DNR is focusing its fall surveillance efforts by prioritizing the testing of dead birds from die-offs of six or more birds, as well as bald eagles, abnormal acting hawks, owls and wild mammals.
+- The DNR is focusing its surveillance efforts by prioritizing the testing of dead birds from die-offs of six or more birds, as well as bald eagles, abnormal acting hawks, owls and wild mammals.

 -